 Tutorials for Targeted Learning

-Video tutorials from a wide range of WordPress experts and WordPress.org itself are available in both paid and free form from a variety of sources that offer short tutorials on a wide range of skills related to computers and digital technology.
+Videos are a great resource to learn from a wide range of WordPress experts and WordPress.org itself are available in both paid and free form from a variety of sources that offer short tutorials on a wide range of skills related to computers and digital technology.
 Unlike full WordPress courses, video tutorials are typically targeted to a particular issue or problem, such as how to install a widget or create a child theme.
 Users can mix and match tutorials related to the skills they are interested in learning, and teach themselves how to use WordPress at their own pace.

 WordPress Workshops and Bootcamps